Danixu/cpphashlib/README.md

+# What is CPPHashLib

+A simple hashing library to avoid the needed of OpenSSL (which is a big library).

-# cpphashlib
+# Features

-This lib was born by the need of have a hash library without include the openSSL src
+* MD5 Sum